United States passport: Biometric versions

-Visa requirements
+Visa requirements map

 Visa requirements for United States citizens are administrative entry restrictions by the authorities of other states placed on citizens of the United States.
-As of January 11, 2022, holders of a United States passport can visit 186 countries and territories without a visa or with a visa on arrival, ranking it sixth in terms of travel freedom (tied with Belgium, New Zealand, Norway, Switzerland and the United Kingdom) according to the Henley Passport Index.
-Additionally, Arton Capital's Passport Index ranked the United States passport fourth in the world in terms of travel freedom, with a visa-free score of 160 (tied with Belgium, New Zealand, Poland, Portugal, Spain and Switzerland), as of January 2022.
+As of June 2025, holders of a United States passport can visit 182 countries and territories without a visa or with a visa on arrival, ranking it tenth in terms of travel freedom according to the Henley Passport Index.
+Additionally, Arton Capital's Passport Index ranked the United States passport fourth in the world in terms of travel freedom, with a visa-free score of 160 (tied with Belgium, New Zealand, Poland, Portugal, Spain, and Switzerland), as of June 2025.

-United States Passport is ranked 3rd by the Global Passport Power Rank.
+The United States Passport is ranked 9th by the Global Passport Power Rank.

-The United States Government has prohibited all U.S. nationals from traveling to North Korea without special permission, making all United States passports invalid for travel to, in, or through the country.
+The United States government has prohibited all U.S. nationals from traveling to North Korea without special permission, making all United States passports invalid for travel to, in, or through the country.